Deadpool (film): Theatrical

 Deadpool's world premiere was held at the Grand Rex in Paris on February 8, 2016, before its initial theatrical release in Hong Kong the next day.
 This was followed by releases in 49 other markets over the next few days, including the United States on February 12.
-The film was released in several formats, including IMAX, DLP, premium large formats, and D-Box.
+The film was released in several formats, including IMAX, 4DX, DLP, premium large formats, and D-Box.

 Kinberg explained that unlike the previous X-Men films, Deadpool is "a hard R. It's graphic.
 Nothing is taboo.
 You either commit to a truly outrageous boundary-pushing kind of movie or you don't."
 China forbade the film's release because of this.
 Though R-rated American films are often "cleaned up" for release there, it was decided that doing so was impossible without affecting the plot.
 It was not released in Uzbekistan after theater owners in the country decided against showing the film because of its age restriction and how it violated the country's societal norms.
 Deadpool received seven "general cuts" to obtain approval for release in India.
-Despite being blocked in China during this initial release, Deadpool eventually premiered in the country during the 2018 Beijing International Film Festival, which ran over a week from April 15–22.
+Deadpool was initially banned in China due to its violence and nudity for its initial release.
+The film eventually premiered in the country during the 2018 Beijing International Film Festival, which ran over a week from April 15–22.
 The original version of the film played at the festival without any edits being made specifically for Chinese censors.

 Home media

 Deadpool was released for digital download on April 26, 2016, moved up from the physical home media release, which came on May 10.
 The latter release, for Blu-ray and DVD, included behind-the-scenes featurettes, deleted scenes, a blooper reel, and two audio commentaries: one by Tim Miller and Deadpool co-creator Rob Liefeld, and another by Reynolds, Reese, and Wernick.
-On November 7, Fox re-released the film and its special features on Blu-ray for the holiday season, as Deadpool's Holiday Blu-ray package.
+On November 7, Fox rereleased the film and its special features on Blu-ray for the holiday season, as Deadpool's Holiday Blu-ray package.
 The film was re-released again in April 2018 in a Deadpool Two Year Anniversary Edition Blu-ray package, with collectible covers as well as "stickers, car decals, temporary tattoos and a set of paper dolls".
 A 4K UHD Steelbook version was also released exclusively through Best Buy featuring original artwork.
-As of July 2022, the film is available to stream on Disney+, alongside Logan (2017) and Deadpool 2, marking the first R-rated films available on the streaming service.
+Deadpool was made available on Disney+ in most regions excluding the United States on February 23, 2021, as part of the streamer's launch of the new Star hub which focused on adding more mature content.
+As of July 2022, the film was also made available to stream on Disney+ in the United States, alongside Logan (2017) and Deadpool 2, marking the first R-rated films available on the streaming service in the U.S. region.